Quick Answer

 The cheeks are typically the widest part of the face, with a gently curved jawline that lacks sharp angles.

-Think of celebrities like Leonardo DiCaprio and Elijah Wood.
+Think of round face shape celebrities like Leonardo DiCaprio and Elijah Wood.
 Notice how their faces appear full without sharp angles.

 The roundness doesn’t mean a lack of definition; it’s simply a different facial structure that can look equally masculine and appealing.